You Might Be Cut Out for Case Study Writing If …

 Even if your client or company is local to you, chances are, their customers are not.
 You’ll need to be on the phone for much of the information gathering.

 Trait #4.
 You can deal with project delays

 Customer case studies aren’t like other projects — because they involve customers.
-With a brochure, white paper, or web copy, a company can start whenever they are ready.
+With a white paper, or web copy, a company can start whenever they are ready.